jofisiva/code_review/README.md

 2. Open your browser and navigate to `http://localhost:5000`

-3. Enter an Azure DevOps pull request ID and click "Start Review"
+3. Enter an Azure DevOps pull request ID, optionally enable "Use Local LLM", and click "Start Review"

 4. For multi-iteration reviews:
    - Click "Fetch Iterations" to get available iterations for the PR